-Please note application for consent B7/2022P was set to be heard at the August 2, 2022 Committee of Adjustment hearing.
-As a condition of approval for the application, Town staff had requested a 3.0 metre wide pedestrian connection from the future subdivision to Line Avenue through 1112 Line Avenue.
-The Owner of 1112 Line Avenue objected to the connection and as a result the applicant requested to reschedule the application until such time as a resolution for the pedestrian connection was reached.
-The application was deferred at the August 2 meeting and rescheduled for the December 2, 2022 Committee of Adjustment hearing.
+Please note application for consent B8/2022P was set to be heard at the August 2, 2022 Committee of Adjustment hearing.
+The application was deferred at the August 2 meeting and rescheduled for the December 2, 2022 Committee of Adjustment hearing due to ongoing discussions related to concurrent consent file B7/2022P.

-Note that this application is being heard in conjunction with Consent File B8/2022P which was also deferred from the August 2, 2022 Committee of Adjustment hearing.
+This application is being considered concurrently with Consent File B7/2022P which was also deferred from the August 2, 2022 Committee of Adjustment hearing.